unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing a [portal object](#portal-object) if caller user has permission to get the portal.
+* `200 OK`: Returned along with a body containing a [Portal object](#portal-object) if the caller has permission to GET the Portal.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get the portal.
+    * Returned if the caller does not have permission to GET the Portal.
-* `404 Not Found`: Returned if the portal id is invalid.
+* `404 Not Found`: Returned if the Portal id is invalid.

 ##### Example